Skip to main content

 Amanda Garden

-Amanda has an honours degree in psychology from Edinburgh University.
-She worked in IT for over 40 years.
+Mandy worked in IT for over 40 years.
 Latterly she worked for the South East Scotland Cancer Network, which is based in NHS Lothian.

 Mandy likes to spend time in the garden, reading, walking, and exploring Edinburgh and the Lothians on her bike.

-John Pickard, MAC member who review our research projects and studentship applications
+We help fund research projects and studentship applications

 Member, Medical Advisory Committee